 Once you have located a brokerage to potentially partner with, check out what they are offering.
 Look at the rate of commission per trade and determine whether it is in your range.
 Also, think about whether the rate suits your style and the kinds of clients you will attract.

-Do you prefer working with just a few clients per day and zero in on the big, lucrative trades, or take the cumulative approach and build up a large number of commissions over numerous clients?
+Do you prefer working with just a few clients per day and zeroing in on the big, lucrative trades, or take the cumulative approach and build up a large number of commissions over numerous clients?
 This may affect how you view the commission rates being offered.
-You can choose from a variety of commissions to best suit your business goals, choose from RevShare, CPA, or hybrid.
+You can choose from a variety of commissions to best suit your business goals, Choose from RevShare, CPA, or hybrid.
 Ask your brokerage how flexible they are with these commission types, perhaps you’ll need a customized solution.

 Look at the perks the brokerage is offering.
 Will they provide access to special tools for IBs and clients such as trading apps and access to a trading platform?
 Do they offer demos you can invite potential clients to try?
 How much access will you have to their marketing materials?